Academic Catalog

 BGRD 69700-69708 Selected Topics in Graduate Business

 Special courses may be offered that include topics of interest to faculty and students.
 This arrangement permits offerings to be responsive to evolving faculty and student interests.
-This course may be repeated for different selected topics (for a total of no more than of selected topics courses).
+This course may be repeated for different selected topics (for a total of no more than 6 credits of selected topics courses).
 Prerequisite: Graduate standing.

 3 Credits